benkeyben/10alytics_air_realtor/README.md

 <img src="images/Air_Realtor_Dimension_Model.jpg" alt="AirRealtor Data Dimension Model" height="800"/>

 ## Setting up the pipeline
 I've written steps to recreate this pipeline.
-Refer to the top section [🔝 Go to Top](#) to locate setup.ipynb notebook file.
+Refer to the top section [Go to Top](../../#) to locate setup.ipynb notebook file.

 ## Challenges
   -  Setup and Configuration: Setting up Airflow and making it work with other systems can be tricky at first.